NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 ### nuget.exe CLI

 The NuGet CLI, `nuget.exe`, is the command-line utility for Windows that provides all NuGet capabilities; it can also be run on Mac OSX and Linux using Mono with some limitations.
+Unlike `dotnet`, the `nuget.exe` CLI does not affect project files.

 Installation: